 Your pet’s microchip number will be recorded on a microchip database registry, along with your pet’s name and your contact information.
 The Shot Spot staff recommends all pet parents ensure that their pet’s details are accurately recorded in the microchip database and always remains up to date.
 Should your pet get lost, local shelters and veterinary hospitals can scan your pet’s microchip, helping to quickly and efficiently identify your pet and reconnect you with your lost loved one.
 The Shot Spot microchips include free lifetime registration and are registered on the AAHA Universal Pet Microchip Lookup database.

 Even if your pet stays indoors, it is still a good idea to have them microchipped.
 Indoor pets often get out of the house by mistake and can pull off their collars and ID tags.

-During natural disasters like tornadoes, hurricanes or wildfires, pet homelessness goes up because owners’ are separated from their owners.
+During natural disasters like tornadoes, hurricanes or wildfires, pet homelessness goes up because pet parents’ are separated from their pet parents.
 In crisis times like these, it is imperative to have an easy way to identify pets.
 Collars can fall off or break but a microchip is always there.
 Even if your pet is an indoor pet, you cannot guarantee that certain circumstances out of your control will not cause you to be separated from them.
 Microchips are the best way to improve your chances that your pet will be returned to you in these situations.